fondoger/tailwindcss-cdn/README.md

 Leverage CDN network jsdelivr/unpkg to provide fast access for TailwindCSS static files.
 (TailwindCSS's official Play CDN is slow and not proxied in China)

+This is a in-browser JIT compiler script, which might slower your website performance.
+You might need a static CSS file solution: [TailwindCSS Utilities](https://github.com/fondoger/tailwindcss-utilities).

 ## Usage

 Without plugins: